wch/shiny-jsdemo/README.md

 * [JustGage](http://justgage.com/)
 * [Highcharts](http://www.highcharts.com/)

-To run the app, you need to have the latest development versions of Shiny and httpuv installed.
+To run the app, you need to have the latest development version of Shiny installed.

-The latest version of httpuv (1.0.6.2) is in the process of being released to CRAN.
-Installing the latest version of httpuv requires running some commands from the command-line (outside of R): https://github.com/rstudio/httpuv

 After installing httpuv, install shinyGridster and Shiny:

 ```
+# Get latest version of httpuv (needed for devel version of Shiny)
+install.packages("httpuv")

 # If necessary, install devtools
 # install.packages("devtools")